Experienced Child Support Attorney

 (b) At the request of any party, the court shall state in writing or on the record the following information used in determining the guideline amount under this article:

 (1) The net monthly disposable income of each parent.

 (2) The actual federal income tax filing status of each parent (for example, single, married, married filing separately, or head of household and number of exemptions).

 (3) Deductions from gross income for each parent.

 (4) The approximate percentage of time pursuant to paragraph (1) of subdivision (b) of Section 4055 that each parent has primary physical responsibility for the children compared to the other parent.

-(a) The amount of child support established by the formula provided in subdivision (a) of Section 4055 is presumed to be the correct amount of child support to be ordered.
+According to Family Code 4057 (a), the amount of child support established by the formula provided in subdivision (a) of Section 4055 is presumed to be the correct amount of child support to be ordered in any given case.